rocky-linux/documentation/docs/gemstones/htop.md

 ---

 #  install `htop`
 Every system administrator likes to use some of the more commonly used commands.
 Today I recommend `htop` as an alternative to the `top` command.
-To use the `htop` command normally , you need to install it first.
+To use the `htop` command usually, you need to install it first.

 ``` bash
 # Installation epel source (also called repository)